PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 16:27:32
+Last updated: 2024-04-07 16:28:06
-Random Quote: You can never tell with men.
-They go for whoever their dcks point at and there's no changing their minds. - Polly Gray
+Random Quote: You grew up with actors.
+You learned their craft and you learned it well.
+I grew up with soldiers.
+I learned how to die a long time ago.  -  Eddard Stark